AndyK888/AmazonApp2/amazon-app/README.md

 The application uses a message-based architecture for processing background tasks:

-1. **Message Format**: All tasks sent to the Celery worker must follow a specific format with required fields:
+1. **Message Format**: All tasks sent to the worker must follow a specific format with required fields:
    - `id`: A unique identifier for the task
    - `task`: The name of the task to be executed (e.g., 'process_report')
    - `args`: Array of positional arguments for the task
    - `kwargs`: Object of keyword arguments for the task
-   - `properties`: Task metadata including:
-     - `delivery_mode`: Message persistence mode
-     - `correlation_id`: For tracking the task
-     - `delivery_tag`: Required by Kombu/Celery for message handling

 2. **Available Tasks**:
    - `process_report`: Process standard inventory reports